xorbitsai/inference/doc/source/models/custom.rst

    * model_id: A string representing the model ID, possibly referring to an identifier used by Hugging Face. **If model_uri is missing, Xinference will try to download the model from the huggingface repository specified here.**.
    * model_uri: A string representing the URI where the model can be loaded from, such as "file:///path/to/llama-2-7b". **When the model format is ggmlv3 or ggufv2, model_uri must be the specific file path.
 When the model format is pytorch, model_uri must be the path to the directory containing the model files.** If model URI is absent, Xinference will try to download the model from Hugging Face with the model ID.
    * model_file_name_template: Required by ggml/gguf models.
 An f-string template used for defining the model file name based on the quantization. **Note that this field is just a template for the format of the ggmlv3/ggufv2 model file, do not fill in the specific path of the model file.**
-* prompt_style: An optional field that could be required by chat models to define the style of prompts.
+* prompt_style: If the ``model_family`` field is not ``other``, this field does not need to be filled in. ``prompt_style`` is an optional field that could be required by ``chat`` models to define the style of prompts.
 The given example has this set to None, but additional details could be found in a referenced file xinference/model/llm/tests/test_utils.py.
 You can also specify this field as a string, which will use the builtin prompt style in Xinference.
 For example:

 .. code-block:: json